marektichy/trits-core/README.md

 **Coin** – a single token used in the game

 **Nominal** – the nominal value of one coin in IOTAs.
-The nominal is set at the very beginning of each game
+The nominal is set at the very beginning of each game by the amount of IOTAs sent with the first transaction

 **Total** – the total value of all the coins on the table.